Pop Culture Madness!

 Firsts and the Biggest Christmas Gifts

-Tonka Trucks, Play-Doh (off-white), Bild Lilli dolls (predecessor to Barbie), Pluto Paltter Flying Saucer (a frisbee type item)
+Tonka Trucks, Play-Doh (off-white), Bild Lilli dolls (predecessor to Barbie), Pluto Platter Flying Saucer (a frisbee-type item)

 The Microwave oven was invented.